 There was a great blog post on the Harvard Business Review that talked about how to change our behavior.
 The article talked about how our environments do not support what we want to accomplish and directly lead to our negative actions.
 A recent study published in the American Journal of Public Health found that the closer teens live to places where alcohol is sold, the greater likelihood they will binge drink and drive under the influence.

 The same is true for the proximity that your cell phone is to you while your driving plays a role when you are drawn to texting while driving.
 “It is important to communicate that people can and do die at the hands of inattentive drivers every day.
-Texting, especially on today’s touch screen phones, requires focus, taking one’s eyes of the road for seconds at a time, far longer than it takes for an accident to occur,” says Christina Kugal of TeliApp which builds smartphone apps for mobile devices.
+Texting, especially on today’s touchscreen phones, requires focus, taking one’s eyes off the road for seconds at a time, far longer than it takes for an accident to occur,” says Christina Kugal of TeliApp which builds smartphone apps for mobile devices.

 Distracted driving is 100% preventable.
 You can break the texting while driving habit that has infected American drivers of all ages.
 As you drive, focus on when you reach for your cell phone to stop texting and driving.
 Once you recognize activities that distract you, you can take steps to avoid them.
 These tips listed above can also help you stay alert and safe behind the wheel.